How did the Greeks win the Battle of Marathon?

 They vastly outnumbered the Athenians, who had only around 10,000 of their own hoplites.

-However, the Athenian force was also supported by and additional 600–1000 hoplites from the allied city of Plataea.
+However, the Athenian force was also supported by an additional 600–1000 hoplites from the allied city of Plataea.

-Marathon was chosen as a landing site for the Persians because it offered ideal terrain for horsemen.
+In fact, the site of Marathon had been specifically chosen as a landing site for the Persians because it offered ideal terrain for their powerful horsemen.

 The Persian army also employed large units of archers, who would rain arrows down on the Greeks from a distance.

-The Greek army, on the other hand, was primarily composed of infantrymen armed with spears and swords.
+The Greek army, on the other hand, was primarily composed of hoplites, who were infantrymen armed with spears and swords.

-When the Persians saw the Greek forces arriving, they left their camp and lined up about 1.5 kilometres from the Greeks.
+When the Persians saw the Greek forces arriving, they left their camp and lined up about 1.5 kilometres from them in preparation for battle.

-Both sides waited for several days, waiting for the other to make the first move.
+However, both sides waited for several days for the other to make the first move.

 In the Athenian camp, the ten strategoi could not reach a clear consensus about the best course of action.